Tips for getting through treatment with a radiation therapy mask

 Metastatic brain cancer (also called advanced or secondary brain cancer) occurs when cancer cells spread to the brain from other parts of the body.

-This is different from primary brain cancer, which is a cancer that starts in the brain.
+Brain metastases occur in approximately 20-40% of people with cancer, with over half of those people developing more than one metastasis (or tumour).
 Any cancer can spread to the brain.
 However, the most common cancers that spread to the brain are lung, melanoma, breast, kidney and bowel cancers.

 In recent times, more people are being diagnosed with metastatic brain cancer than ever before.
 This is primarily because so many people are living longer lives following an initial cancer diagnosis, and the risk of developing brain metastases increases over time.
 We also now have access to more advanced diagnostic imaging technology, so we are able to detect brain metastases with far greater efficacy and accuracy.